open-pay/slate/source/index_EN.md

 capture | ***boolean*** (optional, default = true) <br/>Indicates whether the charge is made immediately or not , when the value is false the charge is handled as authorized (or pre-authorization) and the amount is only to be confirmed or canceled in a second call.
 [customer](#create-a-new-customer)| ***object*** (optional) <br/>Customer information who is charged.
-You can use the same parameters used in the creation of a customer but an account for the customer will not be created. <br/><br/> **Note:** This parameter can be used only by creating the charge at the merchant level<br/><br/> To create a customer and keep a record of their charges history refer to [create a customer] (#create-a-new-customer) and do the charge at the customer level. metadata |  ***list(key, value)*** (optional) <br/>Field list to send antifraud system, It must be according to [Rules to send custom antifraud fields] (#custom-to-send-antifraud-fields).
+You can use the same parameters used in the creation of a customer but an account for the customer will not be created. <br/><br/> **Note:** This parameter can be used only by creating the charge at the merchant level<br/><br/> To create a customer and keep a record of their charges history refer to [create a customer] (#create-a-new-customer) and do the charge at the customer level. metadata |  ***list(key, value)*** (optional) <br/>Field list to send antifraud system, It must be according to [Rules to send custom antifraud fields] (#custom-to-send-antifraud-fields). use_card_points | ***boolean*** (optional, default = false) <br/>Indicates whether the charge should try to use reward points or not.
+This should only be used when the points_card property of a card or token is true, otherwise an error will be returned.

 ###Response
 Returns a [transaction object](#transaction-object) with the charge information or with an [error response](#error-object).